Planck 2013 results. VI. High Frequency Instrument data processing: Detector pointing

 Because the transfer of the pointing from the star tracker to the detectors depends on the satellite rotation axis and hence the moment of inertia tensor, we do not expect the detector pointing relative to the star tracker to be constant in time.
 We therefore reconstruct the pointing solution relative to the star tracker as a function of time, and in the following discuss the accuracy of the reconstruction in different frequency regimes.

-High-frequency fluctuations in the spacecraft and focal plane orientation are inhibited by inertia but are still present in the raw star tracker pointing.
+High-frequency fluctuations in the spacecraft and focal plane orientation are inhibited by inertia, but are still present in the raw star tracker pointing.
 Having no useful signal content, this regime is treated by applying a low pass filter to the reconstructed pointing.
 Similarly, high-frequency errors can be assessed by studying the noise-dominated high frequency pointing power spectrum.

 Intermediate-frequency pointing errors, on one minute time scales, are characterized with Jupiter transits.
-We make use of the optimal combination of high signal-to-noise ratio and relatively wide beam at the \Planck\ $143\GHz$ channel and first do a global fit of the planet position in the transit data.
-We then consider a small pointing offset to each 60 second scanning circle.
-The test succesfully recovers an expected interference signal from the radiometer electronics box assembly (REBA; see \citealt{planck2011-1.3} and \citealt{planck2013-p01}).
-Thermal control on REBA was adjusted on day 540 after launch and subsequently Jupiter transit three does not exhibit the interference.
-We find that the intermediate-frequency pointing error is less than 3\arcs\ (\emph{rms}) before the REBA adjustment and less than 1\arcs\ beyond day 540 (see Fig.~\ref{fig:pointing-intermediateErr}).
+We make use of the optimal combination of high signal-to-noise ratio and relatively wide beam at the \Planck\ $143\GHz$ channel and first perform a global fit of the planet position in the transit data.
+We then consider a small pointing offset to each 60\,s scanning circle.
+This successfully recovers an expected interference signal from the radiometer electronics box assembly (REBA; see \citealt{planck2011-1.3} and \citealt{planck2013-p01}).
+Thermal control on the REBA was adjusted on day 540 after launch and subsequently Jupiter transit three does not exhibit the interference.
+We find that the intermediate-frequency pointing error is less than 3\arcs\ (rms) before the REBA adjustment and less than 1\arcs\ beyond day 540 (see Fig.~\ref{fig:pointing-intermediateErr}).